-Any drug or medicine may have a different effect in children and older adults.
-People who are in these age groups should take special care when taking over-the-counter medicines.
+Medicines affect children and older adults differently.
+People in these age groups should take special care when taking over-the-counter medicines.

 ACHES, PAINS, AND HEADACHES

-Over-the-counter pain relievers can help with your headache, arthritis pain, sprains, and other minor joint and muscle problems.
+Over-the-counter pain medicines can help with headache, arthritis pain, sprains, and other minor joint and muscle problems.

-Both NSAIDs and acetaminophen can cause serious side effects when taken in high doses or for a long time.
-If you are taking pain relievers several days a week, tell your doctor.
-You may need to be watched for side effects.
+Both of these medicines can have serious side effects if you take them in high doses or for a long time.
+Tell your provider if you are taking these medicines many times a week.
+You may need to be checked for side effects.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever in children and adults.

 Aspirin works very well for treating fever in adults.
-DO NOT give aspirin to a child unless your child's doctor tells you to give it.COLD, SORE THROAT, COUGH
+DO NOT give aspirin to a child unless your child's provider tells you it is OK.COLD, SORE THROAT, COUGH

-NOTE: Medical experts do not recommend using cough and cold drugs in children under age 6.
-Talk to your doctor before your child takes any type of over-the-counter cold medicine, even if it is labeled for children.
-These medicines likely will not work in children, and they may have serious side effects.
+NOTE: Talk to your provider before giving your child any type of over-the-counter cold medicine, even if it is labeled for children.

-Decongestant pills and liquids help clear a runny nose and relieve postnasal drip:
+- Decongestants help clear a runny nose and relieve postnasal drip.